Mark Beaumont (cyclist): Other endeavours

 Beaumont was the first torchbearer on day 26 of the 2012 Summer Olympics torch relay.

-In September 2012, Beaumont planned to lead the World Cycle Challenge – the first fully supported group circumnavigation of the globe, with the aim of cycling 18010 mi in 245 days.

 In May 2015, Beaumont set a new record in his "Africa Solo" challenge, cycling from Cairo to Cape Town in 42 days, and beating the previous record by 17 days.
 The bike he rode for this and the subsequent North Coast 500 challenge was a Koga Solacio which is on display at Edinburgh Airport.

 In November 2015, Beaumont set the record for completing the North Coast 500 (a 518.7-mile route around Scotland) by bicycle in 37 hours 56 minutes and 44 seconds.
 This effort was later beaten in 2016 by James McCallum, who completed the route in 31 hours.
 In 2022 he reclaimed the record set by Robbie Mitchell in 2021, by finishing the route in 28 hours and 35 minutes.

 In June 2018, Beaumont attempted the hour record (paced) on the penny-farthing, which at the time had stood for 132 years.
 Beaumont came just under a mile short of the record, but did manage to set a new British record for the category.